coinbase/mesh-specifications/README.md

 `schnorr_poseidon` is an EC-schnorr signature with Poseidon hash function implemented by O(1) Labs where both `r` and `s` are scalars encoded as `32-bytes` little-endian values.
 Refer to [Coda's signer reference implementation](https://github.com/CodaProtocol/signer-reference/blob/master/schnorr.ml#L92)

-### Decoupled Signature Schemes
-CurveType and SignatureType are purposely decoupled as a curve could be used with multiple signature types (i.e. `secp256k1:ECDSA` and `secp256k1:Schnorr`).

 ### Adding New CurveTypes or SignatureTypes
 Unlike the Data API where there are no global type constraints (ex: you can specify any operation type), the Construction API has a clearly